Book your Boston flight with Icelandair from GBP 397*

 On the Freedom Trail, the marketplace behind Faneuil Hall is a good place to start.
 There you’ll find stalls, food, street performers and history all around.

-The city's links with history and academia mean that it's known for its enticing bookstores and charming antiques.
-Newbury Street in Back Bay is a great place to wander, for high-street labels and upmarket finery among the townhouses, with some excellent refueling stops too.
+The city's links with history and academia mean that it's also known for its enticing bookstores and charming antiques.
+Newbury Street in Back Bay is a great place to wander, for high-street labels and upmarket finery among the townhouses, with some excellent refuelling stops too.

 The SoWa Art + Design District has found its home among the old warehouses of the South End and is a must-see for unique artisan studios, galleries and boutiques.